alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an interdiscplinary ecosystem scientist researching forest succession after disturbances like fire and harvest.
-I specialize in remote-sensing techniques to quantify forest canopy structure using technologies like lidar (light detection and ranging), DAP (digital aerial photogrammetry) alongside various satellite monitoring.
-Overall, my work aims to provide forest managers with accurate and easy to use tools that explain the state of a forest after a disturbance in areas that are hard for boots-on-the-ground measurements.
+I specialize in remote-sensing techniques to quantify forest canopy structure using lidar (light detection and ranging), DAP (digital aerial photogrammetry) and various satellite monitoring tehcnologies.
+My aim is to provide forest managers with accessible and accurate tools to characterize post-disturbance forest composition in hazardous and remote locations.

-I am interested in collaborations to facilitate global monitoring of forest structure, microclimate dynamics, and ecohydrological components.
-I am proficient in coding, compiling various field and remote-sensing data, and various statistical analyses.
+I am interested in collaborations that facilitate global monitoring of forest structure, microclimate dynamics, and ecohydrological processes.
+I am proficient in R coding, compiling diverse datasources, and approaches of various statistical analyses.